• Skip to main content

 If you miss your flight, do not appear within the specified time, and are unable to inform Spirit ahead of time, you may not be able to refund your booking amount.

-These travel privileges (including the Buddy Pass) allow employees, their family, and friends to fly any flight with Spirit Airlines for free.
+These travel privileges (including the Buddy Pass) allow employees, their families, and friends to fly any flight with Spirit for free.
 In case there are international taxes, the employee or non-revenue traveler must pay them.
 All non-revenue ticket holders can only fly standby, meaning there is no guarantee that you can get on board the flight you want.
-You may have to standby for more than one flight, especially during peak season.
+You may have to stand by for more than one flight, especially during peak season.

 Related Posts: